DANISH MOTHER 1973

 Royal Copenhagen issued the first Mother’s Day Plate in 1971 – two years later than the competitor Bing & Grøndahl and after seeing the overwhelming success of their Mother’s Day Plates.
-Royal Copenhagen used human motifs on their plates, whereas Bing & Grøndahl used animals motifs.
+Royal Copenhagen used human motifs on their plates, whereas Bing & Grøndahl used animals’ motifs.

 The first four plates from Royal Copenhagen had a stylized version of a mother with child from different parts of the world.
 From 1975 to 1982 the plates showed interpretations of motherhood by two Danish artist illustrators, Arne Ungermann and Ib Spang Olsen.
-The later Mother’s Day Plates, from 1983 to 1987, have a more naturalistic look similar to Royal Copenhagen figurines.
+The later Mother’s Day Plates, from 1983 to 1987, have a more naturalistic look like Royal Copenhagen figurines.

 The last plate was issued in 1989.